-George Escobar has written and directed over a dozen feature films and documentaries for the Christian market, including the Oscar-nominated Alone Yet Not Alone, the No. 2 Christian film in 2015 and 2016 for ChristianCinema.com and The Isaiah 9:10 Judgment (based on the New York Times bestseller “The Harbinger” by Rabbi Jonathan Cahn).
+George Escobar has written and directed over a dozen feature films and documentaries for the Christian market, including the Oscar-nominated Alone Yet Not Alone (for best original song), and The Isaiah 9:10 Judgment (based on the New York Times bestseller “The Harbinger” by Rabbi Jonathan Cahn).
 It was Amazon’s No. 1 faith DVD for over 75 weeks.
-Escobar’s films have been released by Provident Films (a unit of Sony), Capitol Christian Distribution, and WND.com, three of the largest Christian film distributors in the market.
+Escobar’s films have been released by Provident Films (a unit of Sony), Capitol Christian Distribution, PureFlix, Cinedigm, and Amazon Prime Video.

-Mr. Escobar is co-writer and director of Distinction, a new feature film in production in Franklin, TN.
-His screenplay, Trapped, co-written with Ken Carpenter was a finalist for the Kairos Prize.
+Escobar's screenplay, Trapped, co-written with Ken Carpenter was 1st Runner-Up for the Kairos Pro Award.
 His other narrative feature work includes co-writing, co-directing, and producing Come What May, which garnered several film festival awards and was distributed by Provident Films.
-His most recent film, Every Boy Needs a HERO, was released by Capitol, and won Best Score at the Pan Pacific Film Festival and was Audience Favorite Runner Up at the Christian Worldview Film Festival (CWVFF).
-The 1940s period film, The Screenwriters, which he executive produced, won several awards at film festivals, including Audience Favorite Runner Up at CWVFF prior to its public release in Winter 2016.
+Every Boy Needs a HERO, was released by Capitol, and won Best Score at the Pan Pacific Film Festival and was Audience Favorite Runner Up at CWVFF.
+The 1940s period film, The Screenwriters, which he executive produced, won several awards at film festivals, including Audience Favorite Runner Up at CWVFF.
 Mr. Escobar also directed other new documentaries for WND Films, including Blood Moons, The Rabbi Who Found Messiah, and God’s Day-Timer.
 He also produced, along with Joseph Farah and Joel Richardson, End Times Eyewitness and Global Jesus Revolution.